A Beginner’s Guide to Screenwriting Tools

 Let’s strip this down to what’s actually useful.

-The first problem is that screenwriting tools is an umbrella term.
-Most advice lumps together things that solve very different problems.
+The first problem we run into is that screenwriting tools is an umbrella term.
+Most advice you’ll see lumps together things that solve very different problems.

-In practice, screenwriting tools fall into three distinct categories:
+In practice, we can split screenwriting tools into three distinct categories:

 - Formatting tools